top of page

 The Peroxisome Role in Mucosal Immunity and Gut Health

-In a recent study we found that peroxisomes in the Drosophila gut modulate the autophagy pathway, stress signaling and tissue regeneration to maintain gut epithelial homeostasis, promote gut epithelial renewal, and ultimately influence host–commensal and host–pathogen interactions needed for the survival and development.
-This demonstrated a key requirement of peroxisome functions in the gut epithelium for the organism health that was previously unknown.
-We now are investigating the molecular controls behind this requirement and how they impact immunity in human enteric tissues.
+Our lab found that peroxisomes in the gut modulate the autophagy pathway, stress signaling and tissue regeneration to maintain gut epithelial homeostasis, promote epithelial renewal, and ultimately influence host–commensal and host–pathogen interactions needed for the survival and development.
+We now are investigating the molecular controls behind this peroxisomal requirement and how they impact immunity in human enteric tissues.

 Available Positions